chadallison/tsbfl25/README.md

 ### Past Week One Player Merchants

-- Joe Flacco: 28% of total points for Josh
+- Jonathan Taylor: 36.1% of total points for Isaac
-- Justin Herbert: 26.3% of total points for Chad
+- Jahmyr Gibbs: 29.7% of total points for Chad
-- Rico Dowdle: 25.9% of total points for Hank
+- De’Von Achane: 24.2% of total points for Hank
-- Brock Bowers: 22.6% of total points for David
+- Caleb Williams: 23.7% of total points for David
-- Tee Higgins: 22.4% of total points for Adam
+- Matthew Stafford: 22.2% of total points for Matthew

 ------------------------------------------------------------------------

 ### Full Season One Player Merchants

-- Jonathan Taylor: 21.01% of total points for Isaac
+- Jonathan Taylor: 22.78% of total points for Isaac
-- Christian McCaffrey: 19.26% of total points for David
+- Christian McCaffrey: 18.82% of total points for David
-- Patrick Mahomes: 16.53% of total points for Chad
+- De’Von Achane: 16.59% of total points for Hank
-- Drake Maye: 16.47% of total points for Andrew
+- Drake Maye: 16.43% of total points for Andrew
-- Josh Allen: 16.08% of total points for Adam
+- Josh Allen: 16.32% of total points for Adam

 ------------------------------------------------------------------------